 - Keep pool floats to a minimum.
 They are distracting and it is hard to monitor all the kids.

 - Age Appropriate children.
 I have two boys and they are several years apart in school.
 It is hard to mix younger kids and older kids together.
 We have two different parties for the kids, unless it a family pool party.
 Family pool parties include parents so it is easier to keep watch over the pool.

 - Have a rope that separates the shallow end from the deep end.
-(This is a friend’s tip!
-I really need to do this one!)
+Our shallow end just drops off!

 - NO RUNNING on the pool deck for any reason!

 - Always have extra sunscreen and towels on hand.